evykassirer/notes/cs241/class_notes.md

 What about branches with an id - no, because the assembler calcualtes a relative offset based on PC, so relocation is unnecessary.

 ----
-Jan 27
+##Jan 27

-***Tips for Marmoset***
+###Tips for Marmoset
-Refer to the MIPS assembly reference shet.
+- Refer to the MIPS assembly reference shet.
-User specification to create your own tests.
+- User specification to create your own tests.
-Can use cs241.binasm to compare against - your assembler shoud give the same output as cs241.binasm
+- Can use cs241.binasm to compare against - your assembler shoud give the same output as cs241.binasm

-***Last Time***
+###Last Time
-Loader - we can't assume our code will always be loaded at a fixed address (e.g. 0x00).
+- Loader - we cannot assume our code will always be loaded at a fixed address (e.g. 0x00).
 Why?
-There might be other programs or code in memory
+ - There might be other programs or code in memory
-We have been assuming our code is always loaded at 0x00.
+- We have been assuming our code is always loaded at 0x00.
 If this assumption no longer holds, what breaks?
+Labels.

-Labels. e.g.
+e.g.

 	;address 	;address we had expected    	;assembly  			;machine code 0x100 		0x00 				lis $1 				;0x00000814
 	0x104 		0x04 				.word f 			;0x0000010C
 				***machine code needs to be offset by loader - actual address, not expected 0x108 		0x08 				jalr $1 			;0x00200009
  	0x10C 		0x0C 				f: add $3, $1, $2 	;0x00221820
  	0x110 		0x10 				jr $31 				;0x03e00008

 which instructions need to be fixed?
 The loader will somehow need to fix
-	.word id ;need to add α (a constant) id references an absolute address
+- .word id ;need to add α (a constant) - id references an absolute address
-	.word consatnt ; do NOT relocate
+- .word consatnt ; do NOT relocate

 what about branches?
-	no, because the assembler calculatees a relative offset based on PC, so relocation is unnecessary. everything else (including bne, beq) do ont relocate
+- no, because the assembler calculatees a relative offset based on PC, so relocation is unnecessary.
+- everything else (including bne, beq) do not relocate

 now we have OS 3.0

 	repeat:
 		p <- next program to run
 		$3 <- load_and_relocate (P)
 		jalr $3
 		beq $0, $0, repeat

-Problem (again) - this won't work
+Problem (again) - this will not work
-Assembled file is a stream of bits - how do we know which came from a .word with an id and which are instructons?
-We can't.
+- Assembled file is a stream of bits - how do we know which came from a .word with an id and which are instructons? - We cannot.
 We need help.
 We need more info from the assembler.
-We note that the output of most assemblers is not pure machine code; it is known as 'object code'.
+- We note that the output of most assemblers is not pure machine code; it is known as 'object code'.
 An object file contains binary code, but in addition contains any auxiliary information about the file that will be needed.
-We use object file formal MERL (MIPS Executable Relocatable Linkable)
+- We use object file formal MERL (MIPS Executable Relocatable Linkable)
-Note that this is made up for CS241, so don't try to research it.
-Inside an object file:
+ - Note that this is made up for CS241, so do not try to research it.
+- Inside an object file:
  - the code (in binary)
  - which lines (addreses) need to be relocated because they are .word id instructions
  - other stuff to be added later

-***MERL***
+###MERL

 Example:

 	*header - 3 words*
 		0x10000002 - cookie for MERL - it's actually assembly for beq $0, $0, 2
 		length of the merl file ;where the merl file stops